New Member Frequently Asked Questions

 Won't band hurt my grades?

 Often, people are concerned about their grades if they are in high school band.
 In every graduating class since 1994, FHS Band seniors had an average GPA that was considerably higher than the class average.
-For example, in 2006, the GPA of the 207-member marching band that went to the Rose Parade was 3.25.
+For example, in 2023, the average GPA of the band was 3.8.
 Each year, FHS Band students score considerably higher than average on the ACT and SAT tests.
 Over the past 10 years, at least 2 FHS Band students have obtained a perfect score on the ACT.
 Over the past several years, we have had numerous National Merit Finalists in the band.
 Band members tend to be better students academically.
 It would appear that participating in band actually helps students with their grades.

 How much does the band perform?

-The marching band will typically perform at all home football games, one to three away games, and at 3 or 4 competitions or other events.
+The marching band will typically perform at all home football games and at 4 or 5 competitions or other events.
 After marching season ends, concerts are presented during the second semester.
 Students have the opportunity to perform in honor bands such as All-Region, All-State, and Solo and Ensemble Contest.
-Every year, the band takes a trip with at least one special trip every three years.
+Every year, the band takes a trip with at least one special trip every four years.
 In the past, the band has performed in the Tournament of Roses Parade, the Macy’s Thanksgiving Day Parade, the Hollywood Christmas Parade, the Magic Kingdom Parade at Disney World, and the Fiesta Bowl in Phoenix, Arizona, and the Philadelplhia Thanksgiving Day Parade.
 The FHS Wind Ensemeble has also performed at Carnegie Hall in New York City.

 What can you tell me about the band competitions?